Maharashtra rain: Search for survivors continues, over a lakh evacuated

 Raigad, Palghar, Thane, Sindhudurg, Kolhapur, Sangli and Satara are among the other worst-hit districts due to heavy rainfall.

-Rescuers in Maharashtra on Sunday waded through mud and debris to search for survivors as the toll due to torrential rain rose above 100, PTI reported.
-As many as 1,35,313 people have been evacuated from flood-hit areas, the state government said.
+Rescuers in Maharashtra on Sunday waded through mud and debris to search for survivors as 100 people remain missing after torrential rain lashed the state, PTI reported.

+The state government said the toll from landslides and accidents caused by rain rose to 113.
+Of these, 52 deaths were reported in Raigad, 21 in Ratnagiri, 13 in Satara, 12 in Thane, seven in Kolhapur, four in Mumbai, and two each in Sindhudurg and Pune.
+As many as 1,35,313 people have been evacuated from flood-hit areas, it added.

 Raigad, Palghar, Thane, Sindhudurg, Kolhapur, Sangli and Satara are among the other worst-hit districts due to heavy rainfall.